top of page

 Ongoing support lets me:

-Monitor your dog’s progress and adjust the plan as needed
+• Monitor your dog’s progress and adjust the plan as needed

-Provide guidance and reassurance when things feel tricky or overwhelming
+• Provide guidance and reassurance when things feel tricky or overwhelming

-Be there for those moments when you’re unsure if it’s working or just need confirmation that you’re on the right track.
+• Be there for those moments when you’re unsure if it’s working or just need confirmation that you’re on the right track.

-Optional follow on support packages
+Follow on 4 week support packages

 (only available after completion of the initial consultation):